 Immediate contact is crucial if you want visitors to make a second appearance.
 But no one likes to be forgotten.
 Help them remember you by showing you remember them.

 Keep communicating.
-Add their contact information to your database to increase your email list and use an email service provider to send newsletters and church information.
+Add their contact information to your database to email service provider to send newsletters and church information.
 Invite them to church activities, and send them a card on their birthdays.
 Keep them in the loop, but make sure not to overload their inbox.

 Provide a call to action.
 Make sure they know the “next step.”
 Don’t just encourage them to “come again.”
 Give them a time, date and place for the next service, small group, Sunday school class or special event.
 Let them know about any newcomer or new member classes in which they might be interested.